CarterFiggins/werewolfBot/SETUP.md

 ### Final Setup

-After you have the application running (see below) and the bot added to your server, run `/server-setup` to add the appropriate data.
+After you have the application running (see below) and the bot added to your server, run the `/server-setup` command in a channel to add the appropriate data.

+Add the appropriate users to the newly created "Admin" role on you server to administer the bot.

 ## Environment variables